‘It’s about time’: Eala sees bright future in PH tennis

 “And the fact that there’s so many Filipinos is the focus and highlight of this for me more than winning the whole thing.
 I never go to any tournament or whatsoever that I will win the whole thing,” she added.

-The Guadalajara 125 titlist dives into a first-round clash against Russian Alina Charaeva with the same mindset.
+The Guadalajara 125 titlist is treating her first-round clash against Russian Alina Charaeva with the same mindset – ferocious like a wounded tiger.

 “Although this is at home, my mindset is intact and there’s no difference, so I take it match by match, everything I can to win my first one,” said Eala.